A special case of a conjecture of Hellerstein, Shen and Williamson: Non-real asymptotic values

 \section{Non-real asymptotic values}

 \begin{prop} $F$ has no finite non-real asymptotic values. \end{prop}

 To prove Proposition \ref{propnononreal}, assume for the remainder of this section that $F$ has an asymptotic value $\beta \in \C \setminus \R$.
-Then by Lemma \ref{lemww5} the only finite asymptotic values of $F$ are $\beta$ and $\bar \beta$, and the argument of \cite[p.287]{Nev} shows that there exists an unbounded component $A$ of $W^\pm$ which contains no $\beta$-points of $F$, and which is mapped ``infinite to one'' by $F$ onto $H^\pm \setminus \{ \beta \}$, in which $H^-$ denotes the open lower half-plane. .
+Then by Lemma \ref{lemww5} and the argument of \cite[p.287]{Nev}, it may be assumed that the only finite asymptotic values of $F$ are $\beta$ and $\overline \beta$ and that there exists an unbounded component $A$ of $W^\pm$ which contains no $\beta$-points of $F$, and which is mapped ``infinite to one'' by $F$ onto $H^\pm \setminus \{ \beta \}$, where $H^-$ denotes the open lower half-plane.
 Moreover, the corresponding transcendental singularity of $F^{-1}$ over $\beta$ is logarithmic, and $A$ is simply connected.
 The first main step in the proof of Proposition \ref{propnononreal} will be accomplished via the following lemma.